Diuris brevifolia: Description

 Diuris brevifolia is a tuberous, perennial herb with between four and eight, often twisted leaves which are 70-120 mm long and 3-4 mm wide.
 Up to five bright yellow flowers 15-20 mm wide are borne on a flowering stem 150-400 mm tall.
 There are two brown spots on the base of the dorsal sepal and the labellum callus is outlined in brown.
 The dorsal sepal is erect or bent upwards, 12-15 mm long, 6-7 mm wide.
 The lateral sepals are greenish, linear to lance-shaped, 13-16 mm long, 3-4 mm wide and turn downwards, more or less parallel to each other.
 The petals are erect or curved backwards, have a dark brown stalk 4-6 mm long with a blade 9-11 mm long and 6-7 mm wide.
 The labellum is egg-shaped, 12-15 mm long and 7-8 mm wide with side lobes 5-6 mm long and about 3 mm wide.
 There are two parallel ridge-like calli about 6-7 mm long near the mid-line of the labellum.
 Flowering occurs from October to December.

 Taxonomy and naming

 Diuris brevifolia was first formally described in 1922 by Richard Sanders Rogers who published his description in Transactions and Proceedings of the Royal Society of South Australia.
-The specific epithet (brevifolia) is derived from the Latin words brevis meaning "short" and folia meaning "leaves".
+The specific epithet (brevifolia) is derived from the Latin words brevis meaning "short" and folium meaning "leaf".